 Creating content is like penning a Hollywood blockbuster.
 You may pack the house on opening weekend, but by the second week, half your audience is already on to the next big thing.

 By week three, most moviegoers can’t even remember that “blockbuster” movie’s name.
 Your best content probably sees a huge readership shortly after it’s published, but once the novelty wears off traffic slows to a steady trickle.

-So you keep creating new content, week after week, constantly working to woo your readers back.
+So you keep creating new content, week after week, constantly working to woo your readers back — and maybe addressing your overall content strategy.
 But what if you could future-proof your content and prevent that inevitable readership drop-off?
 What if you could create pages that actually drive more traffic over time?